-- c.
+- b.
+Administration sheet prepared by a registered surveyor; - c.
 Section 88B Instrument covering all necessary easements and restrictions on the use of any lot within the subdivision; - d.
 Final plan of Subdivision prepared by a registered surveyor plus one (1) equivalent size paper copies of the plan.